EGO4D/docs/docs/challenge.md

 Ego4D challenge participants will use Ego4D’s annotated data set of more than 3,670 hours of video data, capturing the daily-life scenarios of more than 900 unique individuals from nine different countries around the world.
 Unique train, validation and unannotated test sets are available to download per challenge at [https://ego4d-data.org/docs/](https://ego4d-data.org/docs/).

 This year's challenge will use Ego4D v2.0 which contains ~2X train and val annotations for Forecasting, Hands & Objects and NLQ, a number of corrections and usability enhancements, and two new related dataset enhancements (PACO & EgoTracks).
 The test set remains the same as previous versions of the challenge.
-More details can be found [here](https://ego4d-data.org/docs/updates/)
+More details can be found [here](https://ego4d-data.org/docs/updates/).
+We have also updated the baselines for NLQ, MQ, VQ2D and forecasting tasks leveraging more training data available in Ego4D v2.0 release.

 ## Participation Guidelines